voxeet/hackathon-quick-start/README.md

 - Create your account.

 **Notes:**
-- accounts are free and do not require a credit card
+- Accounts are free and **do not require a credit card**.
-- accounts come with trial credits for processing
+- Accounts come with trial credits for processing.
-- you'll need to confirm your email address
+- You'll need to confirm your email address.
-- use "CueSheet" as your company during enrollment
-- you will end up on dolby.com to explore, but you'll want to return to dolby.io to get your API keys from the dashboard
-- if you have any trouble, find us in discord at: https://discord.com/channels/914575094704115762/959851315335401472
+- If you have any trouble, find us in discord at: https://discord.com/channels/914575094704115762/959851315335401472.

 # Thought Starters